kniti91/civic-ai-classifier/README.md

 # civic-ai-classifier
-An open-source Python library and model to classify civic infrastructure issues from images using deep learning — including potholes, waterlogging, garbage, open manholes, and more.
+civic-ai-classifier is an open-source project designed to identify and categorize civic issues from images using computer vision and deep learning.
+It aims to assist city governments, civic apps, and community initiatives by automating the classification of common infrastructure problems such as:

+Potholes

+Waterlogging

+Garbage dumps

+Open manholes

+Cracked or broken roads

+Built with PyTorch, the project includes tools for model training, prediction, API integration via FastAPI, and extensibility for custom civic datasets.